-Some of us never thought that we’d see the day when Burger King or Bennigan’s offered veggie burgers, but now that they do, the millions of omnivores who eat there can see that choosing meat-free meals is easy and tasty.
+What’s the deal with vegan fast food?
+Some of us never thought that we’d see the day when White Castle or Denny’s offered veggie burgers, but now that they do, the millions of omnivores who eat there can see that choosing meat-free meals is easy and tasty.

 Almost every restaurant has at least one vegan dish.
 By making educated choices and asking the server for assistance, dining out can be a delicious—and cruelty-free—experience!
 We put together this handy guide to help you navigate the chain restaurant world.